minijaham/UnlimitedSlots/README.md

 # UnlimitedSlots
 Lets your PocketMine-MP server to have infinite slots for players.

+# How-to install
+1. Download the .phar file from the release section
+2. Drop it in to /plugins directory as usual
+3. Restart the server
+Boom.
+You have it.

 # Disaclaimer
 ```
 This software is licensed under "GNU General Public License v3.0".